 - Welsh Baccalaureate to include grades CC at A Level or equivalent, Core counted as third subject

 - Or Pass Access with 45 credits at Level 3 within a relevant subject

 We are delighted to receive applications from students who have studied Computer Science at GCSE or A-Level (often called Computing by the examination boards) and we will give due consideration to them.
 Currently, only a minority of students have had a chance to study Computer Science (especially at GCSE), so do not worry if you have not had the opportunity.

 If your qualification is not listed above, please refer to the UCAS website.

 Applicants holding an Edexcel Higher Award (HNC/HND) with a significant Computing or Business content may be able to complete the course within two years.
-It is possible to top-up from an ordinary to an honours degree if you have a UWIC awarded degree.
-Please contact the Admissions Tutor if you wish to enter via these routes.
+It is possible to top-up from an ordinary to an honours degree if you have a UWIC or Cardiff Met awarded degree.
+Please contact Admissions if you wish to enter via these routes.

 How to Apply:

 Applications for this course should be made online to UCAS at www.ucas.com.
 For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Met to discuss the necessary procedures in relation to studying with us.
 For further information visit www.cardiffmet.ac.uk/international.